lmcinnes/umap/doc/supervised.rst

 First we'll just do standard unsupervised dimension reduction using UMAP so we have a baseline of what the results look like for later comparison.
-This is simply a matter of instiantiating a :class:`~umap.umap_.UMAP` object (in this case setting the :attr:`~umap.umap_.UMAP.n_neighbors` parameter to be 5 -- we are interested mostly in very local information), then calling the :meth:`~umap.umap_.UMAP.fit_transform` method with the data we wish to reduce.
+This is simply a matter of instantiating a :class:`~umap.umap_.UMAP` object (in this case setting the :attr:`~umap.umap_.UMAP.n_neighbors` parameter to be 5 -- we are interested mostly in very local information), then calling the :meth:`~umap.umap_.UMAP.fit_transform` method with the data we wish to reduce.
 By default